IntentArchitect/Docs/articles/application-development/modelling/services-designer/modeling-services/modeling-services.md

 ### Create CRUD Traditional Service Accelerator

-This accelerator will model a Traditional Service with a CRUD implementations.
-This implementation contains the following operations:
+This accelerator will model a Traditional Service with a CRUD implementations, including the following operations:

 - Create Entity
 - Update Entity